Main Characters | Secondary Characters | Enemies and Bosses | Great Ones | The Old Hunters | Comic

 - Expy: They share a lot of similarities in their design with the ogre from Berserk.

 - Fish People: They are hulking shark-like monsters.

 - Lightning Bruiser: They're tough, hit like a freight train and their attacks are surprisingly fast.

 - Shark Man: Their heads are very shark-like (hence their alternative name, "Shark-Giants,") which indeed should tell you precisely why you should fear them.

-- Weaksauce Weakness: Despite how dangerous they are, certain regular attacks of theirs leave them very prone, making them the only giant enemy in game that can be reliably backstabbed during combat.
+- Weaksauce Weakness: Despite how dangerous they are, certain regular attacks of theirs leave them very prone, making them the only giant enemy in the game that can be reliably backstabbed during combat.

 Deep Sea HoundA bizarre half-viperfish variant of hunting dogs native to the Fishing Hamlet.

 - Fragile Speedster: Like their counterparts in the waking world, they run fast and bite hard, but gunshots automatically knock them down, and they can only take a few hits before going down for good.